ebmdatalab/price-per-dose/README.md

 Sometimes it is alleged that monopoly positions are exploited by arbitrarily inflating costs, as happened in the [case of Epanutin](https://www.gov.uk/government/news/cma-fines-pfizer-and-flynn-90-million-for-drug-price-hike-to-nhs).
 When the drug has a very narrow therapeutic index (such as Epanutin), the supplier will often include their name in the authorised marketing name of the product (e.g. *Phenytoin Sodium Flynn*).
 This means GPs are able to continue to prescribe the product by name (as they must for drugs with such a narrow therapeutic index), but despite being generic, [no identical imported drugs can be substituted](http://www.wpt.co.uk/resources/news/parallel-imports-into-the-uk/) as the name as prescribed includes a trade mark.

 It is very difficult to detect the difference between these two reasons for price hikes in the data, and the potential savings are similarly hard to identify from data.
 Sometimes there is a clinically equivalent alternative drug available, but in drugs with a very narrow therapeutic index (e.g. Epanutin) a switch is not possible.

+Examples of drugs which (1) are only available from a single supplier; (2) have relatively small but significant spending; (3) have seen recent, extreme price hikes (>300%); and (4) for which there are realistically no therapeutic substitution, include:

+* Trimipramine Mal Cap 50mg
+* Clonazepam Tab 500mcg
+* Anytriptyline Hydrochloride Tab 50ms

 ## Achievability of savings